 There will be one midterm exam, consisting of entirely short essay questions.
 The exam will cover material from assigned readings lectures, films, and class discussions or activities.
 The midterm is designed to test your knowledge of content from several modules and asks you to synthesize the material.
-The midterm is online and will be scheduled for October 22nd, from 4:00pm to 6:00pm, EST ONLY.
-You will be able to access the questions for the midterm starting at 4:00pm EST and all answers must be submitted by 6:00PM EST. It is advised that you start the midterm as soon as it opens at 4:00pm EST.
+The midterm is online and will be available between October 14th at 12pm to October 15th at 11:59pm, EST ONLY.
+You will have 140 minutes to complete the exam after it is opened.
+Once open, you will not be able to stop the exam.
+It is advised that you are well prepared prior to opening the exam.